glFusion/quizzer/README.md

 Check if this quiz is enabled or not.
 Disabled quizzes can't be viewed.

 ### Per-User Submission Limit
 Select whether or not one person can submit the quiz multiple times.
-To accept anonymous submissions this is effectively required.
+This must be set to `Multiple Entries` to accept anonymous submissions.

 ### Number of Questions
 Enter the number of questions to appear on the quiz.
 Up to this number of questions will be shown in random order.
 If there are fewer than this number in the pool then all questions will be shown.